jjh6271/Methylation-Ordinal-Forest-model/README.md

         203219730215_R03C01  1.4234505  0.45588187  1.03046787 -0.657871295  ...
 0.353748672
         203219730145_R01C01  1.2058798  1.25743310  0.73559757  0.665376128  ... -1.302085921

-Input data must be 24 columns of CpG and 1 column of Age, each row represents sample, and there is not limit on amount of sample.
+Input data dimensions must be 24 columns of CpG and 1 column of Age, each row represents sample, and there is not limit on amount of sample.

 ## Name of CpGs are:
                     "cg17219656" "cg02259047" "cg26325880" "cg01393939" "cg21759874" "cg03544399"